-Uncover the most romantic restaurants in Asheville, NC.
-These restaurants are perfect for date night and intimate conversations.
+Uncover the most romantic restaurants in Asheville, NC, perfect for intimate conversations and special occasions with loved ones.

-Plus, we covet breathtaking Blue Ridge Mountain sunsets, seasonal craft cocktails, and quaint outdoor patios.
+Plus, we covet breathtaking Blue Ridge Mountain sunsets, seasonal craft cocktails, and quaint outdoor patios and gardens.

-Asheville’s romantic restaurants don’t always have to be wallet-emptying or fine dining establishments either — although we do have a separate piece for those.
+Even better, Asheville’s date night restaurants don’t always have to be wallet-emptying or fine dining establishments either – although we do have a separate piece for those.

-It’s also not a secret that Asheville has hundreds of restaurants to choose from — the city is named “Foodtopia” — boasting a variety of cuisines, ambiance, and locations.
+It’s also no secret that Asheville has hundreds of restaurants to choose from – the city is named “Foodtopia” – boasting a variety of cuisines, ambiances, and locations.

-So, if you are looking for the best romantic restaurants in Asheville, how do you choose?
+So, if you are looking for a romantic dinner in Asheville, how do you choose?

-While these are what we and our readers consider to be Asheville’s most romantic restaurants, please remember that ‘best’ is subjective.
+While these are what we consider to be Asheville’s most romantic restaurants, please remember that “best” is subjective.
 We always love hearing your favorites in the comments.

 After dinner, be sure to read more about all of the romantic things you can do in Asheville.

-Limones is by far one of the most romantic restaurants in Asheville and our top pick for ambiance.
+Limones is by far one of the best romantic restaurants in Asheville and our top pick for ambiance.
 If you are lucky, maybe they’ll seat you in one of the two window seats.

 Candle chandeliers glow throughout this historic building filled with long mirrors and quirky art.

-With two smaller rooms and a bar, you can enjoy intimate conversations paired with Mexican and French-influenced Californian cuisine.
+With two smaller rooms and a bar, enjoy intimate conversations paired with Mexican and French-influenced Californian cuisine.

 Chef Hugo Ramirez is a Mexico City native, and he moved to Asheville from San Francisco.
 His food is simple yet divine.